College fraternities and sororities: Academic performance

 Studies have found that university graduation rates are 20 percent higher among members of Greek-letter organizations than among non-members, and students who are members of fraternities and sororities typically have higher-than-average grade point averages.
 One reason for this may be that many chapters and colleges require members to maintain a certain academic standard.

 Each organization requires its members to maintain a minimum GPA to continue their membership.
 Fraternity and sorority members who maintain high GPAs may be invited to join notable Greek honor societies, such as Gamma Sigma Alpha and Order of Omega.
 Gamma Sigma Alpha acknowledges fraternity and sorority members who hold a 3.5 GPA in upper-division classes.
 Order of Omega recognizes the top three percent of fraternity and sorority members who exemplify leadership qualities.
 Greek honor societies provide lifetime membership with opportunities such as scholarships and networking.

 Professional advancement

-Many fraternities and sororities provide "finishing" training for new members, such as instruction on etiquette, dress, and manners; and create networking opportunities for their newly graduated members.
+Many fraternities and sororities provide "finishing" training for new members, such as instruction on etiquette, dress, and manners, and create networking opportunities for their newly graduated members.
 There is a high representation of former fraternity and sorority members among certain elites in the United States.
 Fraternity and sorority members "are more likely to be thriving in their well-being and engaged at work than college graduates who did not go Greek," according to a study done by Gallup and Purdue University.
 Not only that, but researchers at Union College studied the effects of fraternity and sorority membership on the incomes of those who participated when attending university versus those who did not, finding that those that had participated had incomes higher than their non-Greek peers by as much as 36%.

+Monetary commitments

+Greek organizations require a monetary commitment for membership, with the requirement to pay dues.
+While varying across locales, they generally include chapter fees, national dues, and sometimes social or facility charges.
+Outside of the member payments, other costs exist.
+Social events, including appropriate clothes, nightlife, Greek "family" gifts, and letter apparel, are optional, but are additional costs.
+While they are not mandatory, they are seen as part of the Greek culture, and can then cause pressure for members who can not afford all of the extra expenses.
+These financial burdens can deter lower-income college students from joining a chapter.
+However, membership does not require a certain income or social class to join, allowing its lower-income members to still be involved despite monetary obligations.
+One study found that 82% of the working-class students worked part-time jobs while 36% were still involved in Greek life.